 We are proud that many of our students participate in the Duke of Edinburgh award scheme in the main school, some of them choosing to challenge themselves further by participating through to Gold Level.

-The Outset Youth Action Programme has become an increasingly important part of the Sixth Form curriculum.
+The volunteering programme has become an increasingly important part of the Sixth Form curriculum.
 Students are involved in a number of activities, including working in the local hospital, our Junior School, in charity shops and with children with disabilities and the elderly.

 Students in our Sixth Form often participate in musical events at the School including the senior choir and instrumental works.
 They are also active participants in school drama productions and help with a variety of tasks such as stage management.

 Our desire is that students are successful and happy at Our Lady of Sion Sixth Form.
 With the support of subject teachers, form tutors and the pastoral team we are certain that will be the case.